InnovaCo/git-flow/README.md

 Some automated tools for use in order to achieve company's git-flow

+## Installation

+1. Make Git is installed.
+2. Clone the repo into custom folder.
+3. Run `./install.sh` inside the clonned repo.

+>  Profit!

 ## Version bump

 Version bump is automated version bumping tool for dependency and optional linking new version to product that using it.